Please "like" and "share" this page and the individual pages you visit here.

-While much of the Tanach, Mishna, Talmud, Kabbalah, etc. are only intended for Jews as stated above by the Rambam.
-Under rabbinic supervision some Noahides may be permitted to go beyond their peers in both study and practice as they progress.
+While much of the Tanach, Mishna, Talmud, Kabbalah, etc. is only intended for Jews (as stated above by the Rambam), under rabbinic supervision some Noahides may be permitted to go beyond their peers in both study and practice as they progress.
 It is important to remember however that Noahidim are not members of the Sinai Covenant.
 Those wishing to embrace the Noahide Covenant need to seek guidance from qualified rabbis and other knowledgeable Jews.
-If Noahidim eventually convert into the Covenant they are no longer Noahidim, they become Jews like all others, again, as Rambam explains.
+If Noahidim eventually convert into the Covenant, they are no longer Noahidim but rather they become Jews like all others (again as Rambam explains).

 HaSheva Mitzvot B'nei Noach

 (The Seven Laws of the Children of Noah)